vrushalipachchigar/Picturesque/README.md

 It first takes an access key from user that you can find on Unsplash and then gives the results accordingly.
 It also has a feature for infinite scroll when user searches something for better UX.

+You can also view the image in modal by clicking on it and download the same image by clicking on "download" button in modal.

 ## Tools and Technologies:

 <p>